About the Integrity Helpline

 You should contact the Integrity Helpline if you have any questions or concerns about potential violations of the law, our Code of Business Conduct and Ethics, and other eBay policies.

-If I see a violation, shouldn't I just report it to my manager, security, or people experience and let them deal with it?
+If I see a violation, shouldn't I just report it to my manager and let them deal with it?

 Why should I report what I know?
 What’s in it for me?